 Discussion and conclusions

-Sophie and Louise’s reflections provide a useful case study for considering the nature of relationships and power dynamics when involving people with lived experience in physiotherapy education.
+Sophie and Louise’s reflections provide a useful case report for considering the nature of relationships and power dynamics when involving people with lived experience in physiotherapy education.
 Louise had a plan in mind for the session and had created checklists of what needed to be covered based on the required Intended Learning Outcomes (ILOs) and technical expertise.
 Sophie however saw this differently.
 She was mindful of the technical expertise the students needed to develop but also that these were different from her own motivations, priorities and goals.

 In the 1980’s the sociologist Habermas developed the concepts of life worlds and system worldsto explain the challenges of developing genuinely equal partnerships (Habermas 1991).
 He proposed that the system world is motivated by priorities including technical expertise, processes, and efficiency.
 The life world however focuses on everyday realities and is motivated more by cultural and social norms and the nature of relationships.
 Specific conditions are required for an interchange to occur due to the different priorities and structures of these two worlds (Habermas 1991, Fraser 1990).
 In sharing her lived experience Sophie brought a lifeworld perspective to the process of conducting a physiotherapy assessment with someone with CP and ataxia.
 Louise started to create the conditions for this meaningful interchange from the start by meeting with Sophie in her home environment and was open to sharing control within the session itself.
 From the start of their planning Sophie and Louise sought to shift the power dynamics that can exist between educator or practitioner and patient.
 This created a new way of working which at times felt uncomfortable.
 Both Louise and Sophie reflect on feeling anxious at different stages of the process.
 This perhaps reflects these shifting power dynamics and expectations regarding roles.
 Sophie for example, questions the extent of her knowledge and expertise and Louise feels pressure to perform and teach well.